-Coronavirus Covid 19: British PM Boris Johnson thanks New Zealand nurse 'Jenny', NHS for saving his life
+Coronavirus Covid 19: British PM Boris Johnson thanks Kiwi nurse Jenny McGhee, NHS for saving his life

 Last week, the British government's chief scientific adviser, Patrick Vallance, warned that the daily number of deaths would likely increase for a couple more weeks.

-Business secretary Sharma refused to be drawn in on whether the U.K. will end up with the highest death toll in Europe.
+Business Secretary Sharma refused to be drawn in on whether the UK will end up with the highest death toll in Europe.

-"We are at different trajectories," he said told the BBC. "(But) we are starting to see these (social-distancing) measures work."
+"We are at different trajectories," he said told the BBC. "[But] we are starting to see these [social-distancing] measures work."